-Note: this post is Part 7 of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”
+Note: this post is the seventh entry of a series entitled, “Rebuilding the Sunday School/Small Group Ministry in the Local Church.”

 Twenty-twenty forced us to adapt to an unprecedented reality.
 We adapted how we worked, how our children went to school, how we shopped, and how we went to church—all from home.
 As ministers and staff members, the last adaptation especially challenged us.
 We adapted to livestreamed services, Zoom small groups, video small group, and much more.
 Now, as we return to our church buildings and offices, let us not stop adapting.
 While 2021 might not forceus to adapt like 2020 did, the new year provides an Adaptation Opportunity to foster lifelong, transformational discipleship.